How Do I Vote?

 What if I have my ballot, but I accidentally threw away the ballot envelope?

 Do not put your ballot in an unofficial envelope.
 You will need to go to the Utah County Election Office, located at 100 E Center Street, Room 3600, in Provo and they will give you a new envelope.
+On Election Day you can bring your ballot to the Vineyard election service center and receive a new envelope.
 You will also be able to pick a new envelope on election day at any voter service center listed on the Utah County website.

 Can two ballots be returned in the same envelope?

 If there is more than one ballot in the envelope, neither ballot will be counted.

 What if I forgot to sign the affidavit on the envelope before I sealed it?

 If you are not sure whether you signed your affidavit, sign the outside of the envelope.
 The county should contact you if they receive an unsigned envelope.